uz-java/Online-shop/README.md

 # Online Bookstore
-Online bookstore is a web application built by using .NET CORE, Entity Framework with MVC architecture.
-On the database side, MS SQL Server has been used.
+Online bookstore is a web application built by using Java CORE, Spring Framework with MVC architecture.
+On the database side, PostgreSQL Server has been used.

-Mostly focused on database management in this project.
-The frontend side of the project will be improved later on.

 ------------